sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/01_overview/layouts-overview.md

 Layout definitions can also be hosted on a server and obtained from a REST service.

 For a reference implementation of a remote Layout definitions store, see the [Node.js REST Config](https://github.com/Glue42/rest-config-example-node-js) example.
-The user Layouts are stored in files with the same structure as local Layouts files.
+The user Layouts are stored in files with the same structure as local Layout files.
 This basic implementation doesn't take the user into account and returns the same set of data for all users.
 New Layouts are stored in files using the name of the Layout and there isn't validation for the name.
 The operation for removing a Layout isn't implemented and just logs to the console.
-For instructions on running the sample server on your machine, see the `README.md` file in the repository.
+For instructions on running the sample server on your machine, see the README file in the repository.

 For a .NET implementation of a remote Layout definitions store, see the [.NET REST Config](https://github.com/Tick42/rest-config-example-net) example.